packetcraft-inc/stacks/CONTRIBUTING.md

-This repository does not support contribution at this time.
+This repository does not support contribution.